wyuenho/emacs-corfu-pixel-perfect/README.md

 `window-text-pixel-size`.
 What has been missing was, a performant way to measure text sizes in pixel due to `window-text-pixel-size` requiring Elisp programs to commandeer a window and create a temporary buffer for every measurement.
-This has changed with the introduction of the `buffer-text-pixel-size` C function in Emacs 29, and a new `string-pixel-width` Elisp function that uses it.
+This has changed with the introduction of a `buffer-text-pixel-size` C function in Emacs 29, and a new `string-pixel-width` Elisp function that uses it.

 In addition, Emacs 29 now offers a function called `string-glyph-split` that